WildlifeSouth.com Contact Us

 In addition, food brought along for a camping trip cost much less than eating out three meals a day.
 With a small initial investment for equipment, one can save a substantial amount of money on travel expenses.

 Many times formal lodging is miles away from public lands.
-Camping allows one to be 'on location' and get a jump start.
+Camping allows one to be "on location" and get a jump start.

-• The experience - ...no traffic or construction noise, no sirens, no tv, just katydids, crickets, cicadas, frogs, and the occasional owl or whippoorwill.
-Listen to the creek serenade and fall asleep.
+• The experience - Camping allows one to get away from traffic and construction noise, sirens, and tv.
+One can enjoy the serenity of katydids, crickets, cicadas, frogs, and the occasional owl or whippoorwill.
+Maybe you will listen to the creek serenade and fall asleep.
 It's nice to get away from our glass buildings, concrete and asphalt infrastructure, and work environment.

 • Camaraderie - Specific to groups and families, there is little that can compare to the fellowship of preparing meals, eating, and socializing, around a campfire.